 A good set of magnetic guards should offer a full range of sizes to handle any cut, from a close fade to longer styles.
 Ensure the set you choose includes all the standard lengths you rely on, typically from #0 to #8.
 Beyond the size range, consider how easy they are to clean.
 Guards with smooth surfaces are simpler to wipe down and sanitize between clients.
 Hair clippings and product residue can build up, which not only looks unprofessional but can also interfere with the magnet's performance.
 Keeping your guards clean protects your investment and ensures they function properly.

-How to Maintain Your Magnetic Guards
+How to Make Your Magnetic Guards Last

 Your magnetic guards are workhorses, but even the best tools need a little care to perform their best day in and day out.
 Proper maintenance isn't just about making your equipment last longer; it's a non-negotiable part of professional hygiene and delivering consistently sharp results for your clients.
 A well-maintained set of guards ensures every cut is precise, safe, and clean.